-Cholangiocarcinoma (CCC) is a tumor of the bile duct epithelium with poor prognosis.
-CCC is classified according to location, with ~5-10% of lesions being intrahepatic (iCCA).
-The remaining 90% are extrahepatic, with the majority being perihilar (pCCA).
-The incidence in the US is 1.2 in 100 000, while it is significantly higher in Eastern Europe and Asia and appears at least for iCCA to be increasing worldwide probably explained by better identification and classification.
-Standard treatment for CCC is resection; advances in operative techniques, such as the use of vascular reconstruction and preoperative biliary drainage have led to improved outcomes.4-8 pCCA-patients who are eligible for resection can reach 5-year overall survival (OS) rates of 25 to 40%.
-Unfortunately many patients present with unresectable disease.
-4-9 For iCCA. the survival depends on the extent of disease at presentation.
-Those with metastatic disease do not benefit from resection, while those with single tumors that can be completely resected may have excellent long-term outcomes.
-In cases were the tumor is unresectable but confined to the liver, liver transplantation (LT) may be an option.
+it is significantly higher in Eastern Europe and Asia and appears at least for iCCA to be increasing worldwide probably explained by better identification and classification.
+Standard treatment for CCA is resection; advances in operative techniques, such as the use of vascular reconstruction and preoperative biliary drainage, have led to improved outcomes.4-8 pCCA patients who are eligible for resection can reach 5-y overall survival (OS) rates of 25%-40%.
+Unfortunately, many patients present with unresectable disease.4-9 For iCCA, the survival depends on the extent of disease at presentation.
+Those with metastatic disease do not benefit from resection, whereas those with single tumor that can be completely resected may have excellent long-term outcomes.
+In cases in which the tumor is unresectable but confined to the liver, liver transplantation (LT) may be an option.
 This work is the result of an expert Consensus Conference in Transplant Oncology.
 The proposed recommendations are based on the GRADE system.